The Secret to This Perfect Camping Hot Chocolate? Cayenne Pepper.

 The Mayans were among the first believed to enjoy a chocolate beverage over 2,000 years ago, a key ingredient being a hint of spice.
 In homage, we took a page out of their book to give the traditional fireside staple a kick.

 To whip up this tasty blend, start by finding a hot chocolate mix that already has powdered milk included in its ingredients (we like Whole Foods 365 Organic Hot Cocoa Mix).
-That way, you only need to add water and alcohol when you’re in the field.
+That way, you only need to add water and, if desired, alcohol when you’re in the field.
 To spice things up, add a dash of cayenne powder to the dry mix.

 - 3 tbsp Whole Foods 365 Organic Hot Cocoa Mix